Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 eventually evolve from people that draw maps to *process moderators*, and the maps will evolve from static to *interactive, on-demand created* maps.
-Likewise, if the soil mapping tools are exposed to the public, anyone will be able to evolve from a passive user into a soil mapper.
-In that sense, there is also an increasing potential in crowd-sourcing soil mapping to a wider possible audience.
+Likewise, if the soil mapping tools are exposed to the public, anyone will be able to evolve from a passive user into an active soil mapper.
+In that sense, there is also an increasing potential in crowd-sourcing soil mapping to a wider possible community.

 ### Usability of soil geographical database